nulogy/nulogy-public-certificates/README.md

 - Extensive effort has been dedicated to utilising the very best practices for operating a private x509 Certificate Authority Root.
 - The likelihood of this certificate being revoked or replaced in the near term is very low.

-#### 204-connect.nulogy.net-i4-sha256.crt - Production SHA-256 Signatures by I4

-- `CN=connect.nulogy.net,O=Nulogy Corporation,L=Toronto,ST=Ontario,C=CA, CN=Nulogy Internal Issuing CA I4,OU=Infrastructure,O=Nulogy Corporation,C=CA`
-- Expires April 27th 2022

-- This is our AS2 signing/encryption certificate.
-- Used for inbound on CNEDI production and outbound on B2Bi Production
-- We may be forced to revoke and re-issue these certificates in future due to configuration changes or security requirements.

-#### 205-connect-na-qa.nulogy.net-i4-sha256.crt - Test SHA-256 Signatures by I4

-- `CN=connect-na-qa.nulogy.net,O=Nulogy Corporation,L=Toronto,ST=Ontario,C=CA,CN=Nulogy Internal Issuing CA I4,OU=Infrastructure,O=Nulogy Corporation,C=CA`
-- Expires April 27th 2022

-- These are our *connect-na-qa.nulogy.net* server side certificates for the QA/UAT environment.
-- Used for inbound and outbound on B2Bi UAT
-- We may be forced to revoke and re-issue these certificates in future due to configuration changes or security requirements.

 #### 207-connect.nulogy.net.crt - Signed by Digicert

 - `CN=connect.nulogy.net,O=Nulogy Corporation,L=Toronto,ST=Ontario,C=CA, CN=DigiCert TLS RSA SHA256 2020 CA1,O=DigiCert Inc,C=US`